MicrosoftDocs/windows-itpro-docs/devices/surface-hub/skype-hybrid-voice.md

     Set-Mailbox surfacehub2@adatum.biz -RoomMailboxPassword $credNewAccount.Password -EnableRoomMailboxAccount $true
     ```

 10. Various Exchange properties must be set on the device account to improve the meeting experience.
-You can see which properties need to be set in the Exchange properties section.
+You can see which properties need to be set in [Exchange properties](exchange-properties-for-surface-hub-device-accounts.md).

     ```
     Set-CalendarProcessing surfacehub2@adatum.biz -AutomateProcessing AutoAccept -AddOrganizerToSubject $false –AllowConflicts $false –DeleteComments $false -DeleteSubject $false -RemovePrivateProperty $false